 - analysing the economic implications of factors such as natural disasters, weather, etc.

 2. Auditor – Find where the money is going

 Work for: financial consultancy companies, the Government

 An auditor is responsible for reviewing the financial status and accounts of companies and organisations.
 The work of an auditor is focused on collecting information and checking if all financial statements and records are valid, legal, or presented in a fair manner.

-Some of the main tasks auditors have are:
+Some of the main tasks of an auditor are:

-- understanding processes and policies of the organisations;
+- understanding the processes and policies of the organisations

 3. Economic consultant – Understand where trade and economy are heading

 Work for: financial companies, research institutes, public and private agencies